hfkimkak/fpga_daily_progress/3/README.md

    - `CLK_FREQ_HZ_g`: Clock frequency of your board
    - `DEBOUNCE_MS_g`: Desired debounce period in milliseconds
    - `NUM_LEDS_g`: Number of LEDs to control
+   - `EFFECT_SPEED_MS_g`: Speed of LED effects

-2. Synthesize and implement the design using Vivado or another FPGA development tool.
+2. Synthesize and implement the design using your preferred FPGA development tool.
 3. Program your FPGA board with the generated bitstream.
-4. Press the button to cycle through LED patterns.
+4. Press the button to cycle through LED effects.

 ## Simulation

-The testbench includes:
+The testbench includes comprehensive testing of all features:
-- Simulation of button bouncing to test the debounce circuit
+- Simulation of button bouncing
-- Multiple button presses to cycle through LED patterns
+- Testing of all LED effect modes
-- Reset functionality testing
+- Reset functionality verification
-- Detailed reporting of test stages
+- Detailed test reporting
+- Automated pattern verification

 To run the simulation:
-1. Open the project in Vivado
+1. Open the project in your FPGA development tool
 2. Add the source files and testbench
 3. Run the simulation
-4. Observe the LED patterns changing with button presses
+4. Observe the LED patterns and test reports

 ## Customization

 The design can be easily customized by:
-- Modifying the generic parameters in the VHDL code
+- Modifying the generic parameters
-- Changing the LED patterns in the `led_control_proc` process
+- Adding new LED effect patterns
-- Adjusting the debounce threshold for different button characteristics
+- Adjusting effect timing
-- Adding more complex LED patterns or behaviors
+- Changing the effect sequence
+- Modifying the random pattern generation

+## Documentation

+Detailed documentation is available in the `docs/` directory:
+- Design documentation
+- Test results
+- Timing diagrams
+- Implementation guides